-At the Chair Doctor of Grand Junction we rub out all our finishes to a (normally) satin sheen.
-This requires a number of stages of wet sanding with very fine sandpaper and steel wool, frequently using just our hands but also using a special (and expensive) sander called a finish sander to get the sheen we want.
+Finishes can be rubbed out to a different sheens, such as gloss or satin.
+This requires a number of stages of wet sanding with very fine sandpaper and steel wool, frequently using just hands but also sometimes using a special (and expensive) sander called a finish sander.

 There are three basic sheens to a finish - flat, satin or semi-gloss, and gloss.
 Most people are familiar with these, but to summarize the differences a flat sheen has almost no light reflection, a satin has some, and a gloss has a lot of ability to reflect light clearly.